 So you want to be an effective leader?
 No quick fix, just a lifetime of work.
 But you just may make a difference, if not in the world, at least in the systems of which you are a part.

 The Center for Lifelong Learning offers the Leadership in Ministry workshops, a post-graduate program in clergy leadership development.
-The workshops are offered in four locations: Atlanta, Boston, Lost River WV, and Portland OR.
+The workshops are offered in four locations: Atlanta, Boston, Lynchburg, and Portland OR.
 Check the schedule for the workshop dates at the various locations.